vojtapl/synaTudorMiS/pydrv/USAGE.md

 -q | Decreases the log level
 \<communication mode\> | How to communicate with the sensor.
 Currently only `usb` is defined --vid | The VID of the sensor.
 Defaults to 0x06cb --pid | The PID of the sensor.
-Defaults to 0x00be
+Defaults to 0x00ff --pair-data | The pairing data file to use,so it does not have to be added manually.
+-i | Init automatically if pair-data argument given.

 ## Shell
 After you start the script, you should be dropped in a shell waiting for user commands.
 You can get a list of commands via the command `help`, or print help for a specific command via `help <command>`.
 You can exit at any time using the command `exit`, or using Ctrl+C or Ctrl+D.